campellcl/interview-prep/MachineLearning/README.md

     in a higher dimensional space.
 It can be helpful to think of the kernel as a similarity measure.
     * The kernel method is prominent in nonlinear Support Vector Machines.
 2. What is the computational complexity of computing the dot product between two vectors?
-    * In teh quadratic space...
+    * Lets say we have m features and we want to dot product two different feature vectors (of length m).
+    This is simply O(m) operational complexity.
+We will have m terms for each feature vector.
+Each one will be a multiplication, and will be followed by an addition.
+This plays out to linear time: O(m).
 3. What is the kernel trick?
+    * The kernel trick is the useage of a kernel function to perform the projection of vectors to an infinite dimensional space.
+The kernel trick allows a efficient way to transform data into higher dimensions.
+     * The kenrel trick works by performing a dot product of x^{T}y in the original feature space, instead of performing the computation in the projected feature space.
+     * It is possible to perform a dot product (as in the SVM) in O(m) time in the original feature space, instead of O(m^2) time in the projected feature space.
+        * A good resource on this: [medium](https://medium.com/@zxr.nju/what-is-the-kernel-trick-why-is-it-important-98a98db0961d)
 4. How many terms are there after mapping to a third-order polynomial from m=2 dimensions?
 What is the big-O complexity of the dot-product in the higher dimensional space?
 What is the computational complexity after using the "kernel trick"?
+    * I need to double check this, but..:
+        * dfd
+        * The big-O complexity of the dot product in the higher dimensional space should be O(m^2).
+        * The computational complexity after the kernel trick should be O(m).
 5. Do we really have to compute the kernel function with every sample in the training set?
+    * Not sure, but you can probably vectorize it and do it all at once.
 6. Show that the kernel function is equal to the dot-product of the mapping function for two-dimensional vectors.
 7. What is the default value of `k` in sklearn's implementation of K-Nearest Neighbors (KNN).
 Is this a good choice?
 Why or why not?
 8. How does KNN behave using k=1?
 What is the maximum value for k and how does it behave if you use it?
+    * If you use k=1 then each point will be classified according to its' closest neighbor.
+    You get a bunch of different classes (a Voronoi diagram), and you have created a lookup table.
+    * If you use k=n (where n is the number of samples in the dataset) than that is the maximum.
+        * In the case when k=n, KNN will always predict the same class label (the most prevalent one).
 9. What is intuitively a good way to pick a value of `k`?
+    * K should be an odd number so that you cannot have a tie between classes.
+If you do choose an even k and have a tie,  then use a deterministic tie breaker (don't flip a coin).
+10. What is a lazy learner?
+Is KNN a lazy learner?

 ### Chapter Three: A tour of Machine Learning Classifiers Using Scikit-Learn (Decision Tree):
-1. The goal of an SVM is to pick questions that separate the items into groups that are "pure".
+1. The goal of an decision tree is to pick questions that separate the items into groups that are "pure".
 How is class "purity" measured?
 How is the question decided which best splits the items?
 2. What does it mean for a group of items to be pure in regards to a decision tree?
 Why is this a good thing?
 3. If all of your test items ended up in the same leaf node of the decision tree, what would be the expected test accuracy?
 Why?
 4. In order to compute a split, we need the data stored in the parent node.
 Does this mean we need a copy of the data in each node?
 Doesn't this require too much memory?
 Do we need to store the data after training?
 5. How many features should be considered for a split?
 How many thresholds?